dandehavilland/mg-line-brushing/README.md

 ### Usage

-Install using bower (not yet published):
+Install using bower:

-- `bower install dandehavilland/mg-line-brushing --save`
+- `bower install mg-line-brushing --save`

 Include `dist/mg_line_brushing.js` in your build, or include it in your HTML: